tomasholoubek/AI_agent_task_1/README.md

 # Currency Conversion Assistant

-A simple interactive currency conversion assistant powered by OpenAI's GPT-4o model.
+A simple currency conversion assistant powered by OpenAI's GPT-4o model.
 This script allows you to convert between EUR, USD, and CZK currencies using natural language queries.

 ## Features